-Those who do not want to attempt the feat on their own can hire professionals to install the fence.
-Others who choose to do it on their own will need to make sure that they avoid six of the most common mistakes homeowners often fall prey to.
+Installing or repairing residential fencing is often a large project many homeowners undertake when they try to customize their home.
+Homeowners may encounter some problems when installing a residential fence.
+Those who do not want to attempt the feat on their own can hire fencing contractors to install fencing.
+Others who choose to do it on their own will need to make sure they avoid common mistakes.

 This will ensure the fence is placed where it should be.
 If a fence is installed without knowing where the property lines are, it may have to be removed and placed on the proper boundary.
-This will result in extra expense, and in some cases, a lengthy court battle if the neighbor chooses to pursue legal action.
+This will result in extra expenses, and in some cases, a lengthy court battle if the neighbor chooses to pursue legal action.

 Before installing any residential fencing, check with your local government or HOA to find out what types of fencing are allowed in your area.
 This will prevent you from wasting both time and money on building a fence that will later need to be brought into compliance with local regulations.

-Set Posts Properly For the fence to be secure, the posts must be accurately set.
+For the fence to be secure, the posts must be accurately set.
 If they are not, the fence will eventually lean or start to bow.
 One of the biggest mistakes in installing residential fencing is not digging the posts deep enough.
 Corner post holes must be deep enough so that the posts themselves do not lean in any direction once the cement has been poured and the posts are stabilized.